Wafflol/Obsidian/Math 152/Systems of equations & linear independence.md

 If the two vectors are not parallel, they are linearly independent

 There are at most 2 LI vectors in $\mathbb{R}^2$

+#### How to check for linear independence
+If the determinant of the set of vectors $\neq 0$, the vectors are linearly independent If one vector is a scalar multiple of the other, then the two vectors are linearly dependent

+#### Summary
+In $\mathbb{R}^2$, 2 vectors are LI if they point to different directions In $\mathbb{R}^3$, 3 vectors pointing to 3 different directions can not guarantee that they are LI.
+They are Li only when they are NOT in the same plane
+In $\mathbb{R}^n$, $n$ vectors are LI iff none of them can be expressed as a nontrivial LC of the others/ Or when the volume of the "hyper-parallelepiped" with sides defined by these vectors is nonzero (using the determinant of the $n\times n$ matrix)